-The use of the word "conversation" in verse 1-2, is not referring to talking between people, but rather to the "manner of one's life" or a person's behavior.
-Verse 2 added the adjective "chaste." which means pure from carnality, of being modest, pure from every fault, and being immaculate.
-The verse is instructing women to be in subjection to their own husbands, that they might by their godly manner of life and behavior win them to Christ.
-No one who does not live what they profess has no influence or credibility with someone they are trying to win to the Lord.
+The use of the word "conversation" in verse 1-2, is not referring to talk between people, but rather to the "manner of one's life" or a person's behavior.
+Verse two added the adjective "chaste" which means pure from carnality, of being modest, pure from every fault and being immaculate.
+The verse is instructing women to be in subjection to their own husbands, that they might, by their godly manner of life and behavior, win them to Christ.
+No one who does not live what they profess has any influence or credibility with someone they are trying to win to the Lord.
 Actions speak louder than words.
-If a Christian lives like the world does and is not faithful to the Lord they, by their behavior, are telling people they are a hypocrite.
+If a Christian lives like the world does and is not faithful to the Lord, by their behavior, are telling people they are a hypocrite.
 They send the message that the Gospel is only something that is to be feigned.
 They are outwardly claiming to be something that clearly they are not.
-Their life style then does not present God's truth and the true life changing affect of the Gospel.
+Their lifestyles, then does not present God's truth and the true life-changing effect of the Gospel.
 The bottom line is that a woman who, by her actions and outward immodest appearance, has no testimony for Christ and cannot win her lost husband or family to something she does not appear to have.

-Verse 2 defines the manner of one's life as being pure and chaste and adds "coupled with fear."
-This phrase means women are to revere their husbands.
-As stated early, Ephesians 5:21 states that both men and women are to be "Submitting yourselves one to another in the fear of God."
+Verse 2 defines the manner of one's life as being pure and chaste and adds, "coupled with fear."
+This means women are to revere their husbands.
+As mentioned earlier, Ephesians 5:21 states that both men and women are to be "Submitting yourselves one to another in the fear of God."

-Specifically it means that we love and obey the Lord because of reverence for Him and His instructions for us.
+Specifically, it means that we love and obey the Lord because of reverence for Him and His instructions for us.
 God knows what is best for us so we live godly lives as He tells us to.
-We submit to each other knowing that this is what is best and correct....and because God says this is right.
-He is righteous.
+We submit to each other, knowing that this is what is best and correct.
+God says this is right, and He is righteous.

-In 1 Peter 3:3 states this same instruction that Paul gave to Timothy for the church at Ephesus.
-Let the manner of one's life not be the outward adorning and showing off one's person, but as Verse 4 says "But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price."
-Clearly the Lord is referring to our new nature given to Christians when they believe.
+1 Peter 3:3 gave the same instruction that Paul gave to Timothy to the church at Ephesus.
+Let the manner of one's life “not be the outward adorning” and showing off one's person, but as Verse 4 says, "But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price."
+Clearly, the Lord is referring to our new nature given to Christians when they believe.

-Verse 7, addresses husbands as well, that Christian husbands should dwell with their wives in knowledge.
-That means with understanding.
+Verse 7, addresses husbands as well; Christian husbands should dwell with their wives in knowledge, which means with understanding.
 Men should recognize and support the woman in fulfilling her responsibilities.
-Men should be appreciative of the woman recognizing the relationship of the sexes in the design of God.
-He should act with tenderness and forbearance accordingly meaning wisely: with wise consideration.
+Men should be appreciative of that God designed the woman, and should act with tenderness and forbearance accordingly, meaning wisely and with wise consideration.

 Both the man and the woman should understand how God designed them and their function in life and in their relationship to each other.
 The man is to love his wife as Ephesians 5:25-27 plainly states.